-It’s obvious that when you lower the graphics settings, the FPS will increase, but what if we told you that you can make a compromise?
+It’s obvious that when you lower the graphics settings, the FPS will increase, but what if we told you that you could make a compromise?
 You can analyze the settings and adjust the settings that affect the FPS the most.

-This principle applies to all games with user defined graphics settings and this includes Star Wars: Battlefront 2 where you need a good PC to get excellent frame rates.
+This principle applies to all games with user-defined graphics settings, and this includes Star Wars: Battlefront 2, where you need a good PC to get excellent frame rates.

 So without any further explanation, here are the system requirements (minimum and recommended) for Star Wars: Battlefront 2.